ansible/awx/awx/ui_next/SEARCH.md

 **Instance Groups list**
   - Name - search is ?name=ig
-  - ? is_containerized boolean choice (doesn't work right now in API but will soon) - search is ?is_containerized=true
+  - ? is_container_group boolean choice (doesn't work right now in API but will soon) - search is ?is_container_group=true
   - ? credential name - search is ?credentials__name=kubey

 Instance of instance groups list include: